 Cheesecloth or coffee filters (for straining)

-Cover with Water and Simmer: Cover the vegetables with enough water that you can easily stir them in the pot.
+Cover with water and bring to a simmer.
+Cover the vegetables with enough water that you can easily stir them in the pot.
 Less water means that your stock will be more concentrated; more water makes a lighter-flavored stock.
 Set the pot over medium-high heat and bring it to just under a boil.
 Once you start to see some bubbling around the edges of the pot and a few wisps of steam on the surface, turn the heat down to medium-low.

-Cook for One Hour or So: This isn't an exact science, but one hour is generally enough time to infuse the water with vegetable goodness.
+Simmer for about 1 hour.
+This isn't an exact science, but one hour is generally enough time to infuse the water with vegetable goodness.
 If you need to take it off the heat a little early or don't get to it until a little later, it will be fine.
 Give it a stir every now and again to circulate the vegetables.

-Strain and Store: Take the pot off the stove and remove all the vegetables with a slotted spoon.
-Set your strainer over a big bowl and line it with cheese cloth or coffee filters.
+Strain and store.
+Take the pot off the stove and remove all the vegetables with a slotted spoon.
+Set a colander or strainer over a big bowl and line it with cheesecloth or coffee filters.
 Pour the stock through.
-Divide the stock into storage containers, cool completely, and then freeze.
+If not using immediately, divide the stock into storage containers, cool completely, and then freeze.

-Storage: Store this stock in an airtight container in the fridge for up to a week.
+Storage: Refrigerate this stock in an airtight container for up to 1 week.
 Freeze for up to 3 months.